 We recognize that not all of us are able to engage in external activism, even though that is a valid path for many.
 We also recognize that “what we fight, we feed” and, in a similar way, what we support, we can nurture into being.

 One of the important aspects of working with subtle activism is to attend to frequencies.
 There are countless qualities of consciousness and being from which we may choose the focus of our intention and activities.
 In this work, we pay a great deal of attention to the frequencies with which we resonate, as these frequencies define and co-create what emerges as a result of our subtle activism.

 There are different forms of subtle activism.
 Group prayer, focused on healing outcomes, is one way to engage this process.
 Collective meditations that take place around the world, with groups and individuals in many and varied locales focused on the same intentions and outcomes, are another powerful way to engage in subtle activism.
-A Buddhist practice called tonglen is another dynamic way to do this.
+A Buddhist practice called tonglen is yet another dynamic way to do this.
 There are two versions of tonglen practice found on my website, www.nancynapier.com.
-There are also youtube videos made by Buddhist teachers that describe the process.
+There are also youtube videos made by various Buddhist teachers that describe the process.